Quick Answer

 01 Is Salesforce pricing negotiable?

 Yes, Salesforce pricing is highly negotiable, especially for deals over 10 users or $10,000 annually.
-Most companies that negotiate save 15-30% off list price.
+Companies save an average of 13% off list price.

 02 When is the best time to negotiate with Salesforce?